rrenna/foundryvtt-sfrpg-populator/README.md

 *Q: How do I setup my folder structure for dynamic token images?*

 **Extract `example folder structure.zip` into your data folder and fill in the appropriate folders with images (Please be aware this feature is experimental and subject to change).**

-*Q: Why doesn't populator generate monsters though!?*

-**A: ~~Because that's hard and I haven't done it yet~~ Work is underway, you can experiment with what's currently live to create basic monsters starting in  release `0.1.X` **

 *Q: This would be way better if it did this other specific thing!*